Russian Wikipedia closes site to protest Internet law

 OPPONENTS CRY FOUL

-The opposition says the proposed changes in the law, and recent raids on the homes of protest organisers, are intended to stifle protests against Putin.
+The opposition says the proposed changes in the law, and recent raids on the homes of protest organizers, are intended to stifle protests against Putin.
 The Kremlin denies this.

 Internet sites provided the main platform for videos and photographs from bloggers illustrating alleged fraud in the December 4 election which gave Putin's United Russia party a majority in the State Duma lower house.